 Increased sensitivity of the airways to a variety of things that make asthma worse

 Recent research has shown that inflammation of the lining of the airways is the most common feature of asthma.
 When they are stimulated, certain cells lining the airways release chemical substances (mediators) that lead to inflammation.
 This causes the airway lining to swell and narrow.
 The inflammation may last for hours, days or weeks following an episode.
 Most people with asthma have some degree of inflammation all of the time.
 Some long-term control medications can help prevent and reduce inflammation.

 Another characteristic of asthma is increased sensitivity of the airways.
-When inflammation occurs in the airways, the airways become more sensitive (or "twitchy").
+When inflammation occurs in the airways, they become more sensitive (or "twitchy").
 When the airways are more sensitive, you are more likely to have asthma symptoms when exposed to things that can make asthma worse.
 The more sensitive your airways, the less it takes to cause a problem.
-When there is less inflammation, the airways are less sensitive, and you are less likely to have asthma symptoms when exposed to things that make asthma worse.
+When there is less inflammation, the airways are less sensitive, and you are less likely to have asthma symptoms when exposed to things that make asthma worse or cause asthma attacks.

-In most people with asthma, the mucus glands in the airways produce excessive, thick mucus, which further obstructs the airways and causes coughing.
+In most people with asthma, the mucous glands in the airways produce excessive, thick mucus, which further obstructs the airways and causes coughing.